Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Maitland has 94 active public transport stops offering a mix of train and bus services.
-These stops are served by 137 individual routes, facilitating 8,558 weekly passenger trips in total.
-Transport accessibility is rated good, with residents typically situated 225 meters from the nearest stop.
+Maitland has 94 active public transport stops, offering a mix of train and bus services.
+These stops are served by 137 routes, facilitating 8,558 weekly passenger trips in total.
+Transport accessibility is considered good, with residents typically residing 225 meters from the nearest stop.

-Service frequency averages 1,222 trips per day across all routes, resulting in approximately 91 weekly trips per individual stop.
+On average, there are 1,222 daily trips across all routes, translating to approximately 91 weekly trips per individual stop.

 Frequently Asked Questions - Transport